Flow induced by the rotation of two circular cylinders in a viscous fluid: Part I: counter-rotating cylinders

 But what if $\varepsilon=0$\,? \, In this situation, when the cylinders make contact, the integrand in (\ref{totalforce}) is $-2/y^2$, and the integral diverges.
-The force $F_{yv}+F_{yp}$ is then apparently infinite!
+The force $\hat{F}_{yv}+\hat{F}_{yp}$ is then apparently infinite!
 The situation can be understood with reference to figure \ref{Forceintegrand}, which shows a plot of the integrand in (\ref{totalforce}) for $\varepsilon= 10^{-5}$ (blue), $5\times 10^{-6}$ (green) and $\varepsilon= 0$ (red).
 As $\varepsilon$ decreases the curves approach the limit curve more and more closely.
 The spike in the region $|y| < (2 \varepsilon)^{1/2}$ contributes the positive value to the integral that exactly compensates the negative value from the region $|y| > (2 \varepsilon)^{1/2}$.
 When $\varepsilon=0$, the spike disappears, and only the negative contribution survives.

-However, in this limit situation when the cylinders make contact, there is a pressure discontinuity across the point of contact, and this can contribute a `contact force' $F_c$ to the resultant total force on the two cylinders.
-This contact force can be obtained as follows.
+However, in this limit situation when the cylinders make contact, there is a pressure discontinuity across the point of contact, and this can contribute a force $\hat{F}_c$ to the resultant total force on the two cylinders.
+We describe this as a `flow-induced contact force', because it arises as a \emph {net} force \emph {on the pair of cylinders} due to the contact between them in the presence of flow.
+[This must be distinguished from the more familiar (equal and opposite) `solid contact force' that may be experienced by \emph {each} cylinder by virtue of their contact.]
+This flow-induced contact force can be obtained as follows.